 In respect of further claims and legal proceedings against the Group of which management is aware (and which, according to the principles outlined above, have not been provided for), it is the opinion of management, after due consideration of appropriate professional advice, that such claims are without merit, can be successfully defended or that the outcome of these actions is not expected to result in a significant loss in the Group's consolidated financial statements.
+Following the acquisition and merger of ABN AMRO Bank (Luxembourg) S.A. in the second half of 2018, the bank integrated the alternative investment fund custody business of ABN AMRO Bank (Luxembourg) S.A.

+As part of this business line:

-After the acquisition and merger of ABN AMRO Bank (Luxembourg) S.A. in H2 2018, the bank absorbed ABN AMRO Bank (Luxembourg) S.A.'s custody operations.
-In the context of these operations, one fund, for which ABN AMRO Bank (Luxembourg) S.A. acted as custodian between 19 April 2012 and 31 March 2015, issued BGL BNP Paribas with a court summons dated 18 December 2019 as well as 19 June 2020.
+- one fund, for which ABN AMRO Bank (Luxembourg) S.A. acted as custodian between 19 April 2012 and 31 March 2015, issued BGL BNP Paribas with a court summons dated 18 December 2019 as well as 19 June 2020. - one fund, for which ABN AMRO Bank (Luxembourg) S.A. acted as custodian between 21 December 2010 and 17 April 2012, issued BGL BNP Paribas with a court summons dated 2 April 2021. - 3) a fund, for which ABN AMRO Bank (Luxembourg) S.A., and subsequently BGL BNP Paribas as successor to ABN AMRO Bank (Luxembourg) S.A., acted as custodian bank between 18 July 2016 and 10 September 2019 has served a summons on BGL BNP Paribas dated 31 May 2021

 At this stage, no provision has been set aside with respect to these cases, but the bank has decided to protect its interests in these proceedings by exercising the liability guarantee agreed as part of the acquisition.

 Moreover, the bank has decided to wind up these operations and has been obliged to terminate custody contracts and the associated banking relationships.
-As at 31 December 2020, no legal cases had been brought against the bank following these measures.
+As at 31 December 2021, no legal cases had been brought against the bank following these measures.